marek-saji/standupper/README.md

 standupper
 ==========

-A simple tool for conducting online scrumm standup meetings.
+A simple tool for conducting scrumm standup meetings online.